Organizations We Specifically Support

 Visions/Services for the Blind

-Lion Clubs provide funds to Visions and concentrates on the Visions Center on Blindness (VCB), a sleep-away camp for blind people and their families, fostering freedom of movement on 37 acres in Rockland County.
+Lion Clubs provide funds to Visions and concentrate on the Visions Center on Blindness (VCB), a sleep-away camp for blind people and their families on 37 acres in Rockland County.
 Besides funds, Lion Clubs clean and ready specific buildings before camp starts.
-Established in 1926, VCB has become one of the largest and most comprehensive overnight training and vocational rehabilitation facilities in the United States.
+Established in 1926, VCB has become one of the largest and most compre-hensive overnight training and vocational rehabilitation facilities in the United States.

 In 2017, Visions opened the state's first residential Vocational Rehabilitation Center (VRC) on the camp grounds.
 The state-of-the art, $9.5 million, 32-bed building provides 8-week intensive sessions of living skills, adaptive computer and technology skills and vocational rehabilitation training programs.
 Its graduates are job-ready candidates.

-The two other Visions facilities provide year-round vocational training, adaptive and social services in NYC.
-The NYS Commission for the Blind asked Visions to be the primary service provider for Westchester residents of all ages that are legally blind.
+The two other Visions facilities provide year-round vocational training, adaptive and social services in Manhattan.
+With the closing of the Lighthouse, the NYS Commission for the Blind asked Visions to be the primary service provider for all ages of legally blind Westchester residents.
 MORE INFO: www.visionsvcb.org

 At Home on the Sound

-A grass roots nonprofit founded to improve the quality of life for people age 60 and older.
-It provides a wide range of programs and services for people who want to stay in their own homes in the community they love.
+A grass roots nonprofit founded in 2010 to improve the quality of life for people age 60 and older living in Larchmont and Mamaroneck.
+It provides a wide range of programs and services for people who want to stay healthy and safely in their own homes in the community they love.

 MORE INFO: www.athomeonthesound.org